Getting My Emory I-20

 - Contact your international student advisor at your current institution to discuss transferring to Emory and to determine an appropriate “SEVIS release date” (the date your SEVIS record will be transferred to Emory).

-- After your SEVIS record is released to Emory, Emory will issue your transfer-pending Form I-20 or updated DS-2019.
+- After your SEVIS record is released to Emory, Emory will issue your transfer-pending Form I-20.
 This is the document you should present when traveling abroad.
-Do not enter the US using an I-20 or DS-2019 from your previous institution.
+Do not enter the US using an I-20 from your previous institution.

 If you are graduating from your previous institution and beginning a new program at Emory or finishing a period of post-completion Optional Practical Training (OPT), you need to have your SEVIS record transferred to Emory within 60 days of completing your current program or OPT.
 This 60-day period is your grace period.